CrypticSignal/video-quality-metrics/README.md

 # Option 2 features:
 - You can choose whether you want the whole video to be encoded or just a certain amount of seconds (using the `-t` argument).
 - Choose whether you want the x264 (H.264/AVC) or x265 (H.265/HEVC) encoder to be used.
 - You can specify whether you want the SSIM and/or PSNR to be calculated in addition to the VMAF.
-Or you can disable the computation of quality metrics entirely, if the only information you're interested in is the time taken to trancode and the resulting filesize.
+Or you can disable the computation of quality metrics entirely, if the only information you're interested in is the time taken to transcode and the resulting filesize.

 # Usage:
 ```